altfund/pinkhaus/projects/beige-book/README_SPEAKER_DIARIZATION.md

-# Speaker Diarization Integration
+# Speaker Diarization and Identity Tracking

-This document explains how to use pyannote-audio for speaker diarization (identifying "who speaks when") in podcast transcriptions.
+This document explains how to use pyannote-audio for speaker diarization (identifying "who speaks when") and speaker identity tracking (recognizing recurring speakers) in podcast transcriptions.

 ## Quick Test